gokepelemo/DO-GradientAI-KB-Creation-Tools/README.md

 ## Tools

 - processDoc.js can be used to extract an HTML element from a web page.
-It uses the query selector method, which will select the first element on the DOM if there are multiple elements that match the selector.
-It extracts the inner text of the element, without its HTML tags and adds the extracted text to a DigitalOcean Spaces bucket for use in a DO GenAI knowledge base.
+It uses the query selector method which will select the first element on the DOM if there are multiple elements that match the selector.
+It extracts the inner text of the element without its HTML tags, and adds the extracted text to a DigitalOcean Spaces bucket for use in a DO GenAI knowledge base.
   - Usage: `./modules/processDoc.js <url> <selector> <selector type: id/class/html tag>`
 - processDocs.js can be used to extract an HTML element from multiple similar web pages using the query selector method.
 Using processDoc.js, it loops through a txt file containing a list of links and adds each processed document to a Spaces bucket.
   - Usage: `./sources/processDocs.js <file> <selector> <selector type: id/class/html tag> <spaces bucket>`